awsdocs/aws-codepipeline-user-guide/doc_source/connections-ghes.md

 After you choose to create the connection, the **Connect to GitHub Enterprise Server** page is shown\.

 **Important**
-AWS CodeStar Connections does not support GitHub Enterprise Server version 2\.22\.0\.
+AWS CodeStar Connections does not support GitHub Enterprise Server version 2\.22\.0 due to a known issue in the release\.
+To connect, upgrade to version 2\.22\.1 or the latest available version\.

 **To connect to GitHub Enterprise Server**

-1. Under **GitHub Enterprise Server apps**, choose an app installation or choose **Install a new app** to create one\.
+1. In **Connection name**, enter the name for your connection\.

+1. In **URL**, enter the endpoint for your server\.
 **Note**
-You install one app for all of your connections to a particular provider\.
-If you have already installed the GitHub Enterprise Server app, choose it and skip this step\.
+If the provided URL has already been used to set up a GitHub Enterprise Server for a connection, you will be prompted to choose the host resource ARN that was created previously for that endpoint\.

+1. If you have launched your server into an Amazon VPC and you want to connect with your VPC, choose **Use a VPC** and complete the following\.

+   1. In **VPC ID**, choose your VPC ID\.
+Make sure to choose the VPC for the infrastructure where your GitHub Enterprise Server instance is installed or a VPC with access to your GitHub Enterprise Server instance through VPN or Direct Connect\.

+   1. Under **Subnet ID**, choose **Add**\.
+In the field, choose the subnet ID you want to use for your host\.
+You can choose up to 10 subnets\.

+      Make sure to choose the subnet for the infrastructure where your GitHub Enterprise Server instance is installed or a subnet with access to your installed GitHub Enterprise Server instance through VPN or Direct Connect\.

+   1. Under **Security group IDs**, choose **Add**\.
+In the field, choose the security group you want to use for your host\.
+You can choose up to 10 security groups\.

+      Make sure to choose the security group for the infrastructure where your GitHub Enterprise Server instance is installed or a security group with access to your installed GitHub Enterprise Server instance through VPN or Direct Connect\.

+   1. If you have a private VPC configured, and you have configured your GitHub Enterprise Server instance to perform TLS validation using a non\-public certificate authority, in **TLS certificate**, enter your certificate ID\.
+The TLS Certificate value should be the public key of the certificate\.
+![\[Console screenshot showing create GitHub Enterprise Server connection page for VPC options.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/connections-create-ghes-screen-vpc.png)![\[Console screenshot showing create GitHub Enterprise Server connection page for VPC options.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing create GitHub Enterprise Server connection page for VPC options.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

+1. Choose **Connect to GitHub Enterprise Server**\.
+The created connection is shown with a **Pending** status\.
+A host resource is created for the connection with the server information you provided\.
+For the host name, the URL is used\.

+1. Choose **Update pending connection\.**

+1. If prompted, on the GitHub Enterprise login page, sign in with your GitHub Enterprise credentials\.

+1. On the **Create GitHub App** page, choose a name for your app\.
+![\[Console screenshot showing app creation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/connections-create-ghes-app-name.png)![\[Console screenshot showing app creation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing app creation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-1. On the GitHub authorization page, choose **Authorize**\.
+1. On the GitHub authorization page, choose **Authorize <app\-name>**\.
+![\[Console screenshot showing app authorization page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/connections-create-ghes-app-authorize.png)![\[Console screenshot showing app authorization page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing app authorization page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-1. On the app installation page, a message shows that the AWS app is ready to be installed\.
+1. On the app installation page, a message shows that the AWS CodeStar Connector app is ready to be installed\.
+If you have multiple organizations, you might be prompted to choose the organization where you want to install the app\.

+   Choose the repository settings where you want to install the app\.
 Choose **Install**\.

-1. The connection ID for your new GitHub Enterprise Server installation is displayed\.
-Choose **Connect**\.
+1. The connection page shows the created connection in an **Available** status\.

 ### Step 3: Save your GitHub Enterprise Server source action<a name="connections-ghes-console-save"></a>